jhrudey/data-classification/bivtooltext.md

-# BIV-assessment for Researchers Version 1.3:
+# BIV-assessment for Researchers Version 1.3
 ## Translation of BIV-assessment for researchers (Derived from general VU BIV assessment)
-_this markdown document shows the overall structure of the tool and the coding of the risks that is behind the scenes in the online tool_
+_This markdown document shows the overall structure of the tool and the coding of the risks that is behind the scenes in the online tool_

 The security risks for your data can vary depending on nature of your data (i.e. raw data, processed data, video data, physical measurements), therefore, it is recommended to carry out this BIV assessment or analysis for each data asset described in your data management plan